-We want to get through the winter without a roof failure.
+Unless we get a huge snow storm in April, it appears that we got through the winter without a roof failure caused by snow load.
 None of the options available to address snow load on the roof were good, but in early December the decision was made to have almost the entire roof covered with a new tarp, this time on both sides of the roof.
-The goal is to hopefully have the tarp shed snow and also to stop water damage from the leaky roof.
+The goal was to hopefully have the tarp shed snow and also to stop water damage from the leaky roof.
 On December 8, 2017, the tarp was installed (see photo below).
 The next day we got about five inches of snow, and within a day or two the snow had been shed from the roof.
-We realize that the snow will not always come off right after a storm, but we hope that the slippery tarp will prevent a buildup of snow over several storms.
-Now (February 2018) after several storms, the tarp is performing very well, with most of the light snow storms we have received being quickly shed off the tarp on the roof.
-We hope that continues!
+We realized that the snow would not always come off right after a storm, but we hoped that the slippery tarp would prevent a buildup of snow over several storms, and it did just that.
+Now (mid April 2018) after several winter storms, the tarp has performed very well, with most of the light snow storms we have received being quickly shed off the tarp on the roof.

 Photo above - church tarp being installed on the roof on December 8, 2017.

 Photo above- so far, so good!
 A couple of days after getting about 5 inches of snow, the blue tarp has no snow on it and the area not covered by the tarp (below the belfry) has snow sticking to the shingles.
 The structural issues in the roof framing are located from the mid point of the roof and toward the right in this photo (taken December 11, 2017).